 - Submit written and timely reports to the President of the University and appropriate members of management at the conclusion of each engagement to acknowledge satisfactory performance or to set forth observations and/or recommendations for correction or improvement.
 A copy of each internal audit report and a summarization will be forwarded to the System’s Director of Internal Audit.

-As discussed in the Board’s Internal Audit Charter, the University’s internal audit activity will include the following general objectives:
+The University’s internal audit activity will include the following general objectives:

 - Determining that the University’s overall system of internal control and the controls in each departmental unit or activities under audit are adequate, effective, efficient, and functioning by conducting audits on a periodic basis so that all major systems are reviewed.
 Such reviews will be coordinated with the State of Louisiana Office of the Legislative Auditor to avoid unnecessary duplication of effort.